The Current Newspapers: Marketplace

 The Current almost always covered local real estate, with special reports on unique and lavish houses on the market appearing weekly.
 Additionally, the local newspaper reviewed cars and discussed up and coming shops and restaurants gaining a buzz in the community.

 Sports

 Most, but not all, issues of The Current covered local sports, including news on recently traded players, local athletes signing to professional or collegiate teams, the scores of local high school sports games, and other local-infused sports news.
+Brian Kapur served as a long-time Sports reporter, editor, and photographer at the paper.

 Events

 Each issue of The Current typically ended with a list of events occurring throughout the city in the coming week, providing readers with possible activities to participate in around town.

 Miscellaneous

 In addition to the aforementioned sections, The Current published Letters to the Editor, Police Reports, Staff Editorials, and a section called "Pet of the Week", which covered rescue animals that are up for adoption.

 Notable stories

 One of The Currents most notable stories was its coverage of World War I-era chemicals buried in Spring Valley: a neighborhood bordering American University in Northwest DC.
 Unbeknownst to the affluent neighborhood's residents, the area was used as a testing ground for munitions and lethal chemicals in 1918, and the chemical residue seemed to be the causes of the unexplainable illnesses residents were suffering some 80 years later.
 While the chemicals appeared to be the obvious cause of the illness to the residents, the multiple surveys conducted on the neighborhood found inconclusive results.

 It was amidst this debate in 2004 that Northwest Current staff writer Charles Bermpohl conducted his 345-house survey of the neighborhood, where he 160 cases of potentially lethal, chronic, and rare diseases.
 The survey came as part of a special edition of The Current published November 10, 2004, and was completely devoted to Spring Valley's risk from World War I poisons.
 One section from this issue was titled, "A Bush autoimmune link to area?" and discussed how former President George H.W.
 Bush and his wife Barbara both suffered from Grave's Disease and lived a few blocks from Spring Valley, where they could have been exposed to the toxic soil.
 This story went on to win a National Newspaper Association award for environmental reporting, making it one of The Currents most notable stories.